nestjs/docs.nestjs.com/content/first-steps.md

 $ nest new project-name
 ```

-The `project` directory will be scaffolded with several core files being located within a `src/` directory.
+The `project` directory will be created, node modules and a few other boilerplate files will be installed, and a `src/` directory will be created and populated with several core files.

 <div class="file-tree">
   <div class="item">src</div>